ddegner/photo-collage/readme.txt

 Photo Collage transforms the way you display images in WordPress.
 Build beautiful, magazine-style photo collages with overlapping images, custom positioning, and professional layout presets—all within the familiar block editor interface.

+**Built by a photographer for photographers.** This plugin is specifically designed for creating compelling photo story layouts that bring your visual narratives to life.
+Whether you're showcasing a wedding, documenting a journey, or telling any story through images, Photo Collage gives you the creative control you need.

 Perfect for photographers, designers, and content creators who want to showcase images in creative, eye-catching arrangements without touching a single line of code.

 = Key Features =